MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 Before you begin this QuickStart, have the following ready:

-+ An instance of [Anaconda and the azureml-model-management-sdk package installed](../../install/python-libraries-interpreter.md) on your local machine.

 + An instance of [Machine Learning Server ](../../what-is-machine-learning-server.md) installed with the Python option, which has been [configured to operationalize analytics](../../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization).
 For your convenience, [Azure Management Resource (ARM) templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#template-deployment) are available to quickly deploy and configure the server for operationalization in Azure.